olderthantheinternet/scanfolder/README.md

 TRIGGER = this will be either "tv" or "movie"

-URL = this is your autscan URL "http://autoscan:3030"
+URL = this is your autoscan URL "http://autoscan:3030"

 the script needs to be started in the base folder of your media, like "/mnt/unionfs" but, if you want it to scan content separate from the union, so it only see ZenDrive and not ZD_TDs